Watch an Instructional Video

 When a user deletes your site's Facebook application from their Facebook Apps, Gigya automatically deletes all the Facebook data kept in the user's account except for the following fields: snuid, firstName, lastName, nickname, profilePhoto, and gender.
-This happens automatically and no action is required by your site.
+This happens automatically and no action is required by your site's admin.

 Recommended Steps to Ensure User Privacy

 As an additional step to respecting user privacy, we recommend that you review our Customer Consent solution.
 In addition, we recommend you implement the following:

 Give the user an option to delete their own account.
 Create a proper UI, cautioning the user before permanently deleting their account.
 For permanently deleting the user's account, use one of the following API methods (depending on your Gigya package):